 Many dogs enjoy soft blankets, such as the Frisco sherpa dog blanket, to curl up with at night in their dog crate.
 Consider the temperature and time of year when choosing the bedding that will be most comfortable for your pup: No one wants flannel bedding when it’s 90 degrees out!

-5. Something to chew on.
+5. Give him something to chew on.

 Chewing is a calming activity that all dogs enjoy; even more so when your puppy is teething!
 Some people give their dogs a biscuit or an edible chew at bedtime, like the Nylabone Healthy Edibles Puppy lamb and apple dog bone treats, or you can give your pup a bone or toy.
 I recommend a toy that doesn’t have squeakers.
 Having a dog toy or bone in the crate will also help to keep your puppy quietly entertained if he wakes up before you do.